KareemMagdy55/back-to-basics/Database/Fundamentals.md

 - **Candidate Key** : is key of a table that can be selected as a Primary key.
 - **Alternate Key** : a Candidate Key that is currently not selected as a Primary Key.

+### Transactions & ACID Properites
+**Transaction** refers to a sequence of one or more operations (such as read, write, update, or delete).
+**Data Integrity in DBMS**  refers to the accuracy, consistency, and reliability of data throughout its lifecycle.

+ACID properites --if applied-- ensure data integrity on transactions made on DB
+- Atomicity : operations succeed, or none are applied and if any part fails, the entire transaction is rolled back.
+- Consistency : database must remain in a valid state before and after a transaction.
+- Isolation : ensure that transactions run independently without affecting each other.
+- Durability : changes saved even if system fails.

+> if isolation did not applied, concurrent tranctions may lead to this problems
+>- Dirty reads: reading uncommitted data
+>- Non-repeatable reads: data changes between two reads
+>- Phantom reads: new rows appear during a transaction

 ---
 ## Non-Relational Databases